Pierre Bitôt

-Pierre Alain Bitôt (22 March 1822, in Podensac – 2 February 1888) was a French physician, anatomist and surgeon;remembered for describing Bitot's spots.
+Pierre Alain Bitôt (22 March 1822, in Podensac – 2 February 1888) was a French physician, anatomist and surgeon; remembered for describing Bitot's spots.

+Biography

 He attended medical school in Bordeaux, qualifying in 1846.
 He gained his M.D. in 1848 from the faculty of Paris, and joined the anatomy department in Bordeaux.
 He became Professor of anatomy in 1854, and gained his Chirurgien des Hôpitaux in 1878.